rikes/datagrowth/_posts/2016-12-25-Getting-started-in-electronics-Review.md

 As the title suggests the book is a quite quick introduction to electronics with quite a lot of simplifications, pretty pictures and ideas for some DIY experiments.

-I quite liked the format of the book, it resembles a nicely writen notebook with lots of pictures to reinforce understanding of presented topics.
+I quite liked the format of the book, it resembles a nicely written notebook with lots of pictures to reinforce understanding of presented topics.
 The book is about 130 pages long and covers both analog and digital circuits.
 The last 30 pages of the book are examples of 100 circuits to build.
-Unfortunately I didn't have a chance to build thos circuits so I can't say too much about them.
+Unfortunately I didn't have a chance to build those circuits so I can't say too much about them.

 # The tip of the iceberg